vikiival/slides/hacking-the-rubick/slides.md

 ### Task 1 (issue #69)

-resolver to check how many NFTs are listed
+write a query in SQL that returns number of NFTs that are
 - parameters - `collectionId`
 - should return `totalCount`